coqui-ai/STT/doc/DEPLOYMENT.rst

 Download trained Coqui STT models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find pre-trained models ready for deployment on the `Coqui Model Zoo <https://coqui.ai/models>`_.
-You can also use the 🐸STT Model Manager to download and try out the latest models:
+You can use the 🐸STT Model Manager to download and try out the latest models:

 .. code-block:: bash